Almirante-Ming/Almirante-Ming/README.md

 ### Hi there 👋
-I'm Almirante Ming, i course Systems analysis and development
+I'm Almirante Ming, I'm studying development and systems analysis.

-i'm currently learn python, SQL and Ruby looking to colaborate on Rails projects or similar i love music and RPG...
+I am working on personal projects involving the concepts learned during the course, as well as developing solutions to personal problems, and in the future putting together for display.

+I currently work doing computer maintenance and also migrating clients to the Workin PDV platform.

+I'm still studying, but I'm applying projects involving SQL, Linux, Docker, Ruby, Python and JS.

 <!--
 **Almirante-Ming/Almirante-Ming** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.